Treating Smoke Inhalation What Not to Do

 Do Deliver Prompt Care

-The right treatment for smoke inhalation depends on the symptoms the patient displays, as well as factors such as burns and exposure to other irritants, such as combustible chemicals.
+The right treatment for smoke inhalation depends on the patient’s symptoms as well as factors such as burns and exposure to other irritants, such as combustible chemicals.
 Patients may need fluids and will almost always need oxygen.
-It’s also important to monitor the airway, because smoke inhalation can cause swelling.
+It’s also critical to monitor the airway because smoke inhalation can cause swelling.
 In an unconscious patient, it may also trigger aspiration if the patient vomits.

 The right portable emergency suction machine ensures that you can seamlessly deliver care to smoke inhalation survivors, without moving them or delaying treatment.
 When every second counts, choose the right device for your agency.
 Our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device, can help.